olsonpm/nss-certutil-helpers/README.md

 2) Create directories 'nss', 'node', and 'curl'.
  - `nss`: holds our nss databases for generating and interacting with our certificates
- - `node`: holds our node server and its certificate
+ - `node`: holds our node server and its supporting certificates/keys
- - `curl`: holds the curl script (client) and its certificate
+ - `curl`: holds the curl script (client) and its supporting certificates/keys
 ```sh
 $ mkdir nss node curl && cd nss
 ```